In bastion of tolerance Sweden, immigration is questioned

 Sweden received 43,900 asylum seekers in 2012, a nearly 50 percent jump from 2011 and the second highest on record.
 Nearly half were from Syria, Afghanistan and Somalia and will get at least temporary residency - out of a total 103,000 immigrants.

-Among 44 industrialized countries, Sweden ranked fourth in the number of asylum seekers and second relative to its population, according to UN figures.
+Among 44 industrialised countries, Sweden ranked fourth in the number of asylum seekers and second relative to its population, according to UN figures.

 Sweden has a reputation for treating new arrivals well, from providing housing to free Swedish lessons.
 Some asylum seekers are allowed to live with relatives while they await appeals on their fate.